elgs/leanweb/README.md

 demo$
 ```

-Now a `leanweb.json` file and a `src/` directory are created at the project
+Now a `src/` directory are created at the project root. `src/leanweb.json`
-root. `leanweb.json` looks like:
+looks like:
 ```json
 {
   "name": "demo",